juan-damico/forecasting-economics/EconLab-with-the-Experts/README.md

 **EconLab is actively seeking experts to present in upcoming episodes.**

-The series addresses a persistent gap in academic training: while most research is communicated in theoretical terms, there is limited exposure to **practical implementation using real data and replicable workflows**.
-EconLab bridges this gap by centering every session on a hands-on, reproducible application.

-**Who presents:**

-- PhD economists and academic researchers
-- Faculty and professors with applied work
-- Domain experts with a strong quantitative focus

-**What the format looks like:**

-- 20–45 minute session hosted via Teams or similar platform
-- Structured around a live implementation: slides + code + data
-- Moderated Q&A focused on facilitating discussion, not critique
-- Conversational and accessible — rigorous content, relaxed delivery

-**What you get:**

-- Exposure to a global audience of economists, researchers, and practitioners
-- Promotion across YouTube, LinkedIn, Medium, Instagram, and TikTok
-- A replicable GitHub repository showcasing your work
-- Increased visibility for citations, collaborations, and professional opportunities
-- Your professional links shared with the audience at the end of the session

-**Interested in presenting?**
+We welcome PhD economists, academic researchers, faculty, and practitioners with a strong applied focus who are interested in sharing their work with a global community of economists, students, and enthusiasts.

+If you are interested in contributing, reach out and you will receive a full package with all the details, guidelines, and templates needed to prepare your session.

 📧 [juan.damico@forecastingeconomics.com](mailto:juan.damico@forecastingeconomics.com)

-Selected presenters will receive a detailed brochure with guidelines, slide templates, and all supporting materials needed to prepare and deliver their session.

 ---